Regularity of fundamental solutions for L\'evy-type operators

 \begin{defn} We say that $\GC_r$ holds if one of the following sets of assumptions is satisfied, \begin{enumerate} \item[] \begin{enumerate} \item[$\Pa$] \quad \eqref{e:psi1}--\eqref{eq:intro:wlsc} hold and $1< \lah \leq 2$; \item[$\Pb$] \quad \eqref{e:psi1}--\eqref{eq:intro:wusc} hold and $0<\lah \leq \uah <1$; \item[$\Pc$] \quad \eqref{e:psi1}--\eqref{eq:intro:wlsc} hold, $J$ is symmetric and $\kappa(x,z)=\kappa(x,-z)$, $x,z\in\Rd$; \item[] \item[$\Qa$] \quad \eqref{e:psi1}--\eqref{eq:intro:wlsc} hold, $\lah=1$; \eqref{e:intro-kappa-crit} and \eqref{e:intro-kappa-crit-H} hold; \item[$\Qb$] \quad \eqref{e:psi1}--\eqref{eq:intro:wusc} hold, $0<\lah \leq \uah <1$ and $1-\lah<\beta \land \lah$; \eqref{e:intro-kappa-crit} and \eqref{e:intro-kappa-crit-H} hold. \end{enumerate} \end{enumerate} \end{defn}

-Our aim is to prove regularity of a heat kernel $p^{\kappa}$ of a non-local non-symmetric L{\'e}vy-type operator~$\LL^{\kappa}$, i.e., of a fundamental solution to the equation $\partial_t u =\LL^{\kappa} u$.
-For each of the cases $\Pa$, $\Qa$, $\Qb$ the operator under consideration is defined as
+Our aim is to prove regularity of the heat kernel $p^{\kappa}$ of a non-local non-symmetric L{\'e}vy-type operator~$\LL^{\kappa}$, i.e., of a fundamental solution to the equation $\partial_t u =\LL^{\kappa} u$.
+For each of cases $\Pa$, $\Qa$, $\Qb$ the operator under consideration is defined as

 If $\Pb$ holds we consider

 If $\Pc$ holds we discuss